Artists-for-Humanity/module-space-invaders-phaser/tutorial/steps/step10.md

   Lastly, inside create we use `overlap()` to check for overlaps between the enemies and our projectile.
 We also use `collider()` to check for collisions between our player and the enemies.
 If an overlap or a collision is detected, the respective 'HitEnemy' method is called and executed resulting in the desired update to the game.

-  # Final Step
+  # Next Step

   Congratulations!
 You have coded a functional javascript game built using the Phaser 3 library.
 There are some final touches including displaying/updating the game score, displaying a game over text, adding a start menu, and adding some audio to our game for sound effects.
-We will tackle all of these in the [final step](step11.md)!
+We will tackle all of these in the [next steps](step11.md)!